bicciatolab/FIERCE/README.md

 #### Automatic installation

-More bravely, `FIERCE` can be automatically installed downloading its installation file by
+Alternatively, `FIERCE` can be automatically installed by downloading its installation file with

 ```bash
 wget https://github.com/bicciatolab/FIERCE/blob/main/docs/FIERCE_istallation.sh
 ```

-and running it with
+then run the downloaded file with

 ```bash
 sh /path/to/Installation/file/FIERCE_istallation.sh